dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ExternalStoresApi.md

 Get the List of External Stores to which an API is Published

-This operation can be used to retrieve a list of external stores which an API is published to by providing the id of the API.
+This operation can be used to retrieve a list of external stores which an API is published to by providing the ID of the API.

 ### Example
 ```java